brodyhoskins/reactive_freight/README.md

 **In addition** to the carriers supported by [ReactiveShipping](https://github.com/realsubpop/reactive_shipping), ReactiveFreight supports the following carriers and platforms.

 Carriers differ from platforms in that they have unique web services whereas platforms host several carriers' web services on a single service (platform).
+Carriers however may extend platforms and override them for carrier-specific functionality.

 ### Carriers